Who was Sam Davis?

 Around November 20, 1863 as Sam traveled toward Chattanooga, he was captured by Federal troops near Minor Hill, Tennessee.
 Sam carried papers that contained critical information on troop movements near Nashville and Pulaski, as well as eleven newspapers and various personal items for General Bragg.
 Among the papers found concealed on Sam was information that could have only come from the desk of Union General Grenville Dodge.
 Convinced that one of his own officers was supplying information to the Confederates, Dodge decided to put pressure on Sam to identify his spy.
 He offered Sam his freedom in exchange for this information.
 Sam refused, so General Dodge ordered a court martial.

 The court charged Sam with being a courier of mails and of being a spy.
-Sam admitted to being a courier, but pled not guilty to the charge of spying.
-The military court convicted Samuel Davis on both charges, and sentenced him to hang.
-On the gallows, General Dodge offered Sam one last chance to save his life by revealing the source of the papers he carried.
-Sam stated with his last words that "I would die a thousand deaths before I would betray a friend," and was hanged on November 27, 1863.
+Sam admitted to being a courier, but pleaded "Not Guilty" to the charge of spying.
+The military court convicted Sam Davis on both charges and sentenced him to hang.
+When preparing him for the gallows, General Dodge offered Sam one last chance to save his life by revealing the source of the papers he carried.
+Sam stated with his last words: "I would die a thousand deaths before I would betray a friend."
+He was hanged on November 27, 1863.